 Green People has long recognised the benefit of plant-based skin care and we combine White Mulberry Bark with Cucumber Seed and Hibiscus extracts in our Age Defy+ 24 Hour Brightening Cream.
 Designed to deliver intense skin hydration whilst reducing age spots, fine lines and wrinkles thanks to the slightly exfoliating effect of the organic acids found in Hibiscus, it helps to speed up cell turnover.
 In addition to this, the combination of Cucumber Seed, White Mulberry Bark and Hibiscus extracts produces a synergistic action which, when used daily, has been shown to reduce melanin production and even the skin tone.

 Our skin sheds and develops cells all the time and exfoliating regularly can bring younger, brighter skin cells to the surface.
 To remove old, hardened skin from the surface be sure to opt for an exfoliator containing Pineapple extract such as Green People’s Age Defy+ Soft Buff Skin Exfoliator.
 Made with high-potency enzymes from Pineapple, it gently dissolves the bond that holds dead skin and hard skin cells to the skin’s surface

 Please note, according to The British Association of Dermatologists, hyperpigmentation conditions such as Melasma are often harmless and should not cause discomfort or cause for concern.
 However, we should all proactively check for changes to the skin and The British Association of Dermatologists, recommends that, if you are concerned about any skin changes, you should seek guidance from your GP or a Dermatologist[v].

 Have you been affected by hyperpigmentation?
-Let us know by using #GreenYourRoutine on social, or leave us a comment below.
+Let us know by using #GreenYourRoutine on social.